Wildfire Prevention & Campfire Safety

 Posted: 06/29/23

-Wildfires are a real threat to the Big Bear community and San Bernardino National Forest.
-Unfortunately, most fires are the result of irresponsible practices and failure to follow fire prevention laws.
+Wildfires are a real threat to the Big Bear community and the San Bernardino National Forest.
+Unfortunately, most wildfires are the result of people being irresponsible and failing to follow fire prevention laws.
 Please read further for information on illegal fire activity and tips to be fire safe.

 From Big Bear Lake Fire Department: Personal fireworks are illegal throughout Big Bear Valley, including “safe and sane” fireworks.
 In addition, all fireworks that explode, shoot into the air or move along the ground are termed dangerous and are illegal anywhere in California.
 If someone is seen using personal fireworks, call (909) 866-7566 or text (909) 731-4887 immediately.